mwherman2000/indy-arm/README.md

 2. The Technology layer supports the needs of the Application layer; the Application layer supports the needs of the Business layer
 3. Order the Overlay cards within a layer (color range) from bottom to top
     - Higher cards build on top of or depend on lower cards
-4. Give a name of a particular stack of cards: an _Overlay Family_
+4. Give a name of a particular stack of Overlay cards: an _Overlay Family_
-    - An Overlay Family is a named stack of Overlay cards
+    - An Overlay Family is a _named_ stack of Overlay cards
     - An Overlay Family only needs to include the Overlay cards that are pertient to a particular application domain.

 *Draft document for discussion purposes*